 Update: 20th of March 2020; Added sections: Note on macOS perspective; Working with eGPUs

-When preparing for a job on which you will be responsible for transcoding, it’s important to choose the hardware with the right processing power.
-The type of processing power has significant influence on your transcoding performance, so choosing the right CPU/GPU-combination is important in order to optimize your transcoding speed.
+When preparing for a job on which you will be responsible for transcoding, it’s essential to choose the hardware with the right processing power.
+The type of processing power significantly influences your transcoding performance, so choosing the right CPU/GPU combination is vital to optimizing your transcoding speed.

 When thinking about how to improve your transcoding speed, two thoughts should come to mind:

-– First: The way in which video material is processed during transcoding depends on the source format that needs to be handled.
+– First: How video material is processed during transcoding depends on the source format that needs to be handled.
 Generally, different formats require different processing steps.

 – Second: Mainly CPU (Central Processing Unit) and GPU (Graphics Processing Unit) are responsible for the actual processing of the video material, and therefore for the speed of transcoding.
 CPU and GPU are used in each processing step to a different extent.